adatum/RevMan/README.md

 The main sections of the Dashboard are:

-* **Overview tab:** Industry-standard Key performance indicators for monitoring the state of the business in real time.
+* **Overview tab:** Industry-standard Key Performance Indicators for monitoring the state of the business in real time.
 Implements a red-light/yellow-light/green-light color-coding scheme based on underlying threshold values, to allow an at-a-glance overview of business health. *Tip: try different values of the modifiable parameters in the Google Sheet to see color changes!*

 * **ADR tab:** ADR (average daily rate) being an important hospitality business metric has its own page for viewing year-over-year changes in the metric, as well as exploring the raw data values.
 Tip: plots are highly interactive.
 Zooming, rescaling, as well as filtering data by the legend are all possible!
 The data table can also be searched, sorted, and filtered.

-NPS tab: NPS (net promoter score) reveals customer satisfaction trends. *Tip: try entering new NPS entries with the data entry tool.
+* **NPS tab:** NPS (net promoter score) reveals customer satisfaction trends. *Tip: try entering new NPS entries with the data entry tool.
 The plot and table will automatically refresh.*

 What other great features, you ask?
 How about: